 How to Cross the Line

-Increasing your GPA may take some extra effort, but if it nets you additional cash for college, it’s worth the work.
+Increasing your GPA may take some extra work, but if it nets you additional cash for college, it's worth the time and effort.

 - Don't wait.
 Take steps to improve a specific grade early in the semester or year.
 Later, you'll have fewer opportunities to earn points, and a perfect final test can only offset so many earlier mistakes.